moisesjurad0/django.app2/README.md

 1. run `docker-compose --env-file .env up` (or)
 1. run `docker-compose up` (to automatically load .env.db and .env.web from docker-compose.yml definition)
 1. run `python manage.py migrate` (if using docker or compose or remote db server, use SSH to connect and then run the command)

+create a new app

+1. `python manage.py startapp polls`
+    1. will create new app "polls" and folder structure